TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

     frameborder="0">
 </iframe>

-It is the developing countries like China and Afghanistan that have seen the biggest improvement in life expectancy.
-The developed countries like Japan and the Scandinavian countries have also seen an improvement, but not nearly as drastic.
-As one could expect, it becomes harder and harder to push the boundaries of human longevity.
-The different mortality rates also gives rise to a quite different population structures.
-In developing countries the population is much younger, while in developed countries the population is much older.
+Developing countries like China and Afghanistan have seen the most considerable improvement in life expectancy.
+Developed countries like Japan and the Scandinavian countries have also seen an improvement, but less drastic.
+As one could expect, pushing the boundaries of human longevity becomes harder and harder.
+The different mortality rates also give rise to quite different population structures.
+The population is much younger in developing countries, while in developed countries, the population is much older.
 This is illustrated in the following plot.

 <iframe src="/age.html"